nixarsoft/bitshares-api-client-csharp/README.md

 https://nixarsoft.com/

-If you want technical support please contact with us: support@nixarsoft.com
+If you want to buy technical support please contact with us: support@nixarsoft.com

 Have fun.